-Online degrees may be the buzz in higher education, but for the majority of students, traditional residential colleges and universities are usually the best choice.
+Online degrees may be the buzz in higher education, but for the majority of students, traditional residential colleges and universities are usually the best choices.
 The conventional on-campus college experience provides a lot of opportunities and support that online programs do not, especially for traditional college-aged students (18-25).
 While online programs may have excellent instructors, it is much easier to develop a mentoring relationship with faculty in an on-campus program, essential for young people who are still working to find their path in life.
 And though online may be more flexible and convenient for self-motivated students, most of us benefit from the camaraderie and positive peer pressure of being around other students.

 There are more than 6000 colleges and universities in the US, and it can be difficult for prospective students, especially young people, to know how to choose.
 Do you go with the college nearest your home, or venture across the country?
 Public or private?
 Large, small, or in-between?
 The answers to those questions depend on what kind of person you are and what you want to do, but one question too often goes unasked until it’s too late – which college is the best investment?

-The financial questions are especially important for first-generation students, students from a disadvantaged background, and students who are paying their own way without family support.
+The financial questions are especially important for first-generation students, students from disadvantaged backgrounds, and students who are paying their own way without family support.
 Value Colleges is here for those students – the ones who need to know, before they spend years of their life and potentially many thousands of dollars, whether the education they get will be worth the price they pay.

-To set our parameters, we used College Scorecard, the database of information gathered from the Department of Education federal student loan program.
-We set filters for colleges at or below the national average cost, with a high graduation rate (better than 50%) and average graduate salary above the national average.
+To set our parameters, we used College Scorecard, the database of information gathered from the Department of Education’s federal student loan program.
+We set filters for colleges at or below the national average cost, with a high graduation rate (better than 50%) and an average graduate salary above the national average.
 From that initial list fitting our criteria, we ranked over 250 colleges and universities by: